hindu-comm/mail_stream_indology/2014/05/Fwd_sad_day/41__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2014-May/039450.html)

-​Dear Paolo,​
+Dear Paolo,

 Your derogatory remark about North Americans was made publicly on this list.
 When I read it, I hoped you were joking
-​, since you did have a smiley ​
+, since you did have a smiley
 (
-​but ​
+but
 email is a poor medium for ironic jokes).
 If you seriously meant it as an ethnographical analysis of North Americans, but on second thoughts wish retract it, please do so here too.
 If you wish to pursue a defence of the